Materials engineering - ceramics

 Understanding, modelling and processing of ceramics with respect to the properties and material behaviour and development of novel materials.

-As a proportion of the EPSRC portfolio, we will maintain world-class materials expertise which underpins sustainable growth aligned to key sectors, such as aerospace, defence and energy (e.g. ceramics for high-temperature and high-pressure applications).
+We will support world-class materials expertise which underpins sustainable growth aligned to key sectors, such as aerospace, defence and energy (e.g. ceramics for high-temperature and high-pressure applications).
 This will require the community to establish and nurture interdisciplinary links addressing the microstructure/processing/performance triangle.

 Research opportunities in this area will focus on reducing material demand through resource efficiency and reducing lead times to product development through greater understanding of the microstructure/processing/performance triangle, highlighted within EPSRC's Productive and Resilient Nation Outcomes.
 We will work with the community to establish and nurture links with the manufacturing sector and researchers there.
 This includes linking to the Manufacturing Technologies research area and focusing on the circular economy and reducing energy demand for material production, and challenges surrounding reuse/recycling of ceramics.
 Technology transfer and uptake must be ensured while maintaining a healthy research base.